 If you find yourself with this pain, try treating it first with some stretches.
 By keeping your calves and Achilles tendon flexible, you eliminate tightness that can make you overpronate even more.
 For a good stretch, simply step forward with your left leg while keeping your right leg planted and straight.
 Keep both feet pointed ahead.
 Bend the front left leg and push it into the ground.
 You should feel a stretch on the back of your right leg along the calf.
 Hold for 15 to 30 seconds and switch sides.
 Repeat two to four times on each leg three to four times a day.

 Make sure you’re wearing shoes with good support.
 If you need more cushioning and shock absorption, we can provide custom orthotics for your feet.
-Just call our offices in Carson City and Gardnerville at 888-608-8406.
+Just call our office in Carson City at 888-608-8406.
 Sierra Foot & Ankle is also on Twitter and Pinterest!